-Smith has been repeatedly recognized for his industry accomplishments and philanthropy.
-Forbes named Smith one of the 100 Greatest Living Business Minds in 2017.
+Smith’s industry insights, accomplishments and philanthropy have been recognized repeatedly.
+TIME magazine named Smith to its 100 Most Influential People in 2020.
+Forbes awarded Smith a Diversity & Inclusion Award in 2020 for his plan, The 2% Solution, and previously named Smith one of the 100 Greatest Living Business Minds in 2017.
 He was also included on Bloomberg’s “50 People Who Defined the Year 2019.”

 Honors Smith has received include the Distinguished Leadership in Business Award from Columbia Business School, the Carnegie Medal of Philanthropy awarded to Mr. Smith in 2019, the UNCF President’s Award, Harvard University’s W.E.B.
 Du Bois Award and in 2020, Cornell University honored Robert Smith with Cornell Engineering’s Distinguished Alumni Award.

 He was the first African-American to sign the Giving Pledge, a commitment to contribute the majority of his wealth to philanthropic causes.
-Smith is Chairman of Robert F. Kennedy Human Rights, as well as Chairman of the Carnegie Hall Board of Trustees.
-He is also a Member of the Columbia Business School Board of Overseers and the Cornell Engineering College Council, a Trustee of the Boys and Girls Clubs of San Francisco, and a Board Member of the Business Roundtable.
+Smith is on the board of Robert F. Kennedy Human Rights, as well as Chairman of the Carnegie Hall Board of Trustees.
+He is also a member of the Columbia Business School Board of Overseers and the Cornell Engineering College Council and a Board Member of the Business Roundtable.